saracor/SplashFishBot/README.md

 The script works on my machine™ as of its release, but may or may not work for you and will not be updated/fixed.

-This bot was made as an educational task.
+This bot was made as an educational project.
 Feel free to edit it yourself to suit your needs!

 ## Installation